vmware/govmomi/govc/USAGE.md

 The '-log' option defaults to "hostd" when connected directly to a host or when connected to VirtualCenter and a '-host' option is given.
 Otherwise, the '-log' option defaults to "vpxd:vpxd.log".
-The '-host' option is ignored when connected directly to host.
+The '-host' option is ignored when connected directly to a host.
 See 'govc logs.ls' for other '-log' options.

+Examples:
+  govc logs -n 1000 -f
+  govc logs -host esx1
+  govc logs -host esx1 -log vmkernel

 Options:
-  -host=                    Host system [GOVC_HOST] -log=                     Log file key
+  -f=false                  Follow log file changes -host=                    Host system [GOVC_HOST] -log=                     Log file key
-  -n=25                     Output the last N logs
+  -n=25                     Output the last N log lines
 ```

 ## logs.download

 ```
 Usage: govc logs.download [OPTIONS] [PATH]...

+Generate diagnostic bundles.

+A diagnostic bundle includes log files and other configuration information.

+Use PATH to include a specific set of hosts to include.

+Examples:
+  govc logs.download
+  govc logs.download host-a host-b

 Options:
   -default=true             Specifies if the bundle should include the default server